aabeveridge/hugo-webtext/article.md

-#Genre and Public Rhetoric: Social Justice and the Hugo Awards
+#Genre and Public Rhetoric: Science Fiction, Social Justice, and the Hugo Awards

 This article investigates the public discourse surrounding the 2015 Hugo Awards.